geraldiner/100devs/README.md

 ## About

 100Devs is a software development agency that builds solutions for companies of all sizes.
+It includes a comprehensive training program to take people who have never touched code before to fullstack software engineers, and on to working with their own clients.
 Learn more on LinkedIn: https://www.linkedin.com/company/100devs

 ## Other Projects